ahmednr123/go-game-analyzer/README.md

 - Fix addStone & pass duplicate code (use variant?)
 - BUG: Use threads for AI responses (callback hangs rendering)
 - Windows code to handle KataGo communication

+Next Release:
+- Finding dead groups and show moves that lead to group death
+- Find mistakes and point whats the aftermath